Medical Management of HIV/AIDS and Key Infections (MMAKI)

-The Medical Management of HIV/AIDS and Key Infections Conference is a continuing medical education (CME) course presented by UCSF's Division of HIV, ID & Global Medicine at Zuckerberg San Francisco General Hospital.
+The Medical Management of HIV/AIDS and Key Infections Conference is a continuing medical education (CME) course presented by the Division of HIV, Infectious Diseases & Global Medicine at the University of California, San Francisco – Zuckerberg San Francisco General.
 Each year, it enrolls and provides CME credits for approximately 300 participants.

 The symposium provides three full days of focused, topical education and updates on HIV, ART management, HIV dermatology, hepatitis, COVID-19, and key infections for clinicians from around the world.
 Lectures and workshops are presented by leading clinicians and researchers.